pam-exchange/BreakGlass/README.md

 ## How it works

-The main script Beeakglass.ps1 is a Powershell (v5.1), which is fetching account information including password/SSH private key from PAM and store them in a local vault.
+The main script Beeakglass.ps1 is a Powershell, which is fetching account information including password/SSH private key from PAM and store them in a local vault.
 If there are entries in the local vault no longer in PAM, they are removed from the local vault.
 New and changed breakglass accounts in PAM are added/updated in the local vault.

 An example is shown here